ansible-network/vyos/docs/configure_lldp.md

 ### snmp

 To enable SNMP queries of the LLDP database.
+Please note that SNMP must be already configured to enable LLDP SNMP.

 The default value is `omit` which means even if the user doesn't pass the respective value the role will continue to run without any failure.